1 day ago

 The type of fragrance you’re choosing can also alter how long it lasts.
 “If you’re looking for fragrances to last longer, your focus should be on eau de parfums,” she adds.
 “They offer a quality scent experience that will last longer than its diluted cousin, the eau de toilette, due to the eau de parfum’s higher concentration of perfume oils.”

 “The gel formula of the Fragrance Paintbrush holds the fragrance and dries in seconds,” says Jo Malone.
 “It allows you to apply and top up your favourite fragrance wherever you are - whether travelling, at work or on the go."
-I was sold as soon as I saw that it can be painted on – so much more fun the spritzing, right?
+We were sold as soon as we saw that it can be painted on – so much more fun the spritzing, right?

 Temporary tattoos have taken a grown-up turn with these scented skin stickers.
 They can be placed on your wrist or discreetly on your shoulder, emanating an alluring scent all day long that will have people wondering where the delightful waft is coming from.